NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-2-running-nextflow.md

 randomly generated run name (an adjective and a scientist), the revision number as well as the executor used (local, in this case).

-What follows next is all the various processes for this particular workflow.
+What follows next is a list of all the various processes for this particular workflow.
-Just like Snakemake, the order of execution is not necessarily in order (depending on each process' inputs and output dependencies), but they are in the order they were defined in the workflow file.
+Just like Snakemake, the order does not necessarily reflect the order of execution (depending on each process' input and output dependencies), but they are in the order they were defined in the workflow file.
 The first part (*e.g* `[c9/e5f818]`) is the process ID, which is also the first part of the subdirectory in which the process is run.
 We then get the process and its name, where some include the current sample name being run (*e.g.* `SRR935092`).
-Lastly, we get how many instances of each process is being and has been run.
+Lastly, we get how many instances of each process are currently being and have been run.

-If you successfully ran the command above, you will have seen that the output shown above is not exactly what it looks like during execution: the list of processes is continuously updated and changed, depending on what processes is being run and which ones have been completed.
+If you successfully ran the command above, you will have seen that the output shown above is not exactly what it looks like during execution: the list of processes is continuously updated and changed, depending on what processes are being run and which ones have been completed.
 You might also get a different SRA ID than above as the "final" one, *i.e.* the last one being handled by the different processes.
 This is because Nextflow (just like Snakemake) doesn't